hindu-comm/weblogs/manasataramgini/2016/08/2016-08-31_sulapurue1b9a3asya-vicarae1b8a5.md

 blood-curdling, blood-spilling Pehlavan of a sūfī and his murderous fellow beards who have just burst into your village to seize your women?”
-Sharvamanyu: “Well said indeed\!
+Sharvamanyu: “Well said indeed!
 I’m reminded of Lootika’s sister Vrishchika’s remark about our mathematically gifted classmate Hemalinga:
 ‘aiming for rigor he reduces the otherwise lively subject to a corpse with rigor mortis’.”